chrisschuerz/soilgridr/README.md

 install.packages("Path:/to/source_file/euptf_1.4.tar.gz", repos = NULL, type = "source")
 ```

-### Install the SWATsolaR package
+### Install the solACE package
-After the required dependencies are installed the recent version of the **SWATsolaR** package can be obtained from this *github* repository.
-The easiest way to get it is to directly install it from a *github* repository by using the *devtools* package.
+After the required dependencies are installed the recent version of the **solACE** package can be obtained from this *github* repository.
+The easiest way to get it is to directly install it from the *github* repository by using the *devtools* package.
 Here is how you can do that:
 ```{r}
 # Install package dependencies
 install.packages(c("devtools", "dplyr", "ggplot2", "magrittr", "pasta", "purrr", "raster", "rgdal", "sp", "tibble", "XML"))